 But this Toma thing–I never saw Toma, I never read Toma, I never heard of Toma.
 If they want to sell the series as being like Toma because it’s about a flatfoot, fine, but don’t tell them I’m playing Toma under another name and my producer hopes this will be as good as the original Toma.
 What kind of bull is that?

 Blake explained that the name “Baretta” came from a different series Roy Huggins had been considering called “Baretta 690” and that the character’s backstory was intricately devised .

 Cecil Smith called Baretta “a show like a closed fist, tough and menacing and explosive, containing a funny, mean, desperate kind of reality as taut as the G-string on a carnival fan dancer” .
 Even Gary Deeb was impressed, writing that the premiere episode was “one of the toughest, most sizzling episodes ever presented as part of a weekly crime series” .
 Deeb also praised Blake, who “infuses the part with an energy and vitality rarely displayed by the somnambulant, superficial actors normally cast as TV cops” .

 All the praise in the world could not help Baretta in the Nielsen ratings.
 It premiered in 48th place .
-Nevertheless, ABC was happy enough to renew the series for a second season, which saw Baretta bust into the Top Thirty; the following season it would climb into the Top Ten.
-After four seasons and 82 episodes, Baretta was cancelled.
-It’s connection to Toma is now mostly forgotten, and the series itself has been overshadowed by Robert Blake’s troubled personal life.
+Nevertheless, ABC was happy enough to renew the series for a second season, which saw Baretta bust into the Top 30.
+It climbed into the Top 10 the following season.
+ABC cancelled Baretta in 1978 after four seasons and 82 episodes.
+Today, its connection to Toma is all but forgotten.
+The series itself has been overshadowed by Robert Blake’s troubled personal life.

 2 Page, Don.
 “A Superstar Cop and His War With the Jungle.”
 Los Angeles Times.
 21 Feb.
 1973: G1.